qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 buttons.

 You can also rename fields by double-clicking its name.
-This is only supported for data providers like PostgreSQL, Oracle, Memory layer and some OGR layer depending on the OGR data format and version.
+This is only supported for data providers like PostgreSQL, Oracle, Memory layer and some GDAL layers depending on the GDAL version.

 If set in the underlying data source or in the :ref:`forms properties
 <configure_field>`, the field's alias is also displayed.
 An alias is a human